Saucepan vs. Pot: What’s the Difference?

 5. Small-Batch Soups

-For a small batch of soup that starts with simmered vegetables, a saucepan might be an easier option than a pot.
-Of course, if you’re making lots of soup to feed a crowd, the stock pot vs. saucepan will be the better option!
+For a small batch of soup that starts with simmered vegetables, a saucepan vs. a pot might be an easier option.
+Of course, if you’re making lots of soup to feed a crowd, the stock pot vs. saucepan will be the better choice!
 A saucepan works best for a small amount or to heat up canned soup and vegetables for easy serving.

 5 Uses for Pots